 The region is cradled by mountain ranges on the north and south and the Mediterranean to the east.
 The west is exposed, allowing the fabled Tramontane winds from northern Europe and the Atlantic Ocean to funnel into the region between the Pyrennes Mountains and the plateaus and mountains of the Massif Central, which rises through south central France.

-The soil in the area is incredibly rich and varied as a result of the “Languedoc-Roussillon Symphony”, the collision of tectonic plates and the subsequent flooding of the formerly dry Mediterranean basin, creating beautiful soils for wine growing: shale (schist) with limestone, volcanic soil, sandstone and calcareous clay, pebble terraces, limestone and clay, and sandy loam near the Mediterranean.
+Our region’s soil is incredibly rich and varied as a result of the “Languedoc-Roussillon Symphony”, the collision of tectonic plates and the subsequent flooding of the formerly dry Mediterranean basin, creating beautiful soils for wine growing: shale (schist) with limestone, volcanic soil, sandstone and calcareous clay, pebble terraces, limestone and clay, and sandy loam near the Mediterranean.

-The plant life and landscape is also amazingly varied going from lush chestnut and walnut high mountain forests to lower elevation Mediterranean pine groves surrounding “the garrigue”, rugged wild herbs and aromatic scrublands, and further down to the wetlands home to thousands of birds on the shores of the Mediterranean Sea.
-There the basins are full of the most delicious seafood, and our favorite…..oysters, fabulous oysters and other shellfish that are in perfect sync with a chilled Picpoul de Pinet, a grape and wine you will find only here.
+The plant life and landscape are equally varied, from lush chestnut and walnut high mountain forests, to lower elevation Mediterranean pine groves surrounding “the garrigue”, to rugged wild herbs and aromatic scrublands, and further down to the wetlands — home to thousands of birds on the shores of the Mediterranean Sea.
+There, the basins are full of fresh succulent seafood, including our favorite oysters and other shellfish that work in perfect harmony with a chilled Picpoul de Pinet, a grape and wine you will find only here.
 Because the temperature varies with altitude and position, the range of grapes grown in the Languedoc-Roussillon is staggering.

 The Languedoc-Roussillon region, is now part of the French government department called Occitanie but we have chosen to keep the traditional name Languedoc-Roussillon.